 Brett was actively involved in the Pacific Northwest Tennis Association, where he taught assembly tennis programs in the Salem area schools and served on the PNWTA scholarship committee.

 Over a 20-year period, Brett has organized charity tennis events that have raised thousands of dollars for cancer research, the American Heart Association, the Special Olympics and The Leukemia and Lymphoma Society.
 He also instituted and administered community-service tennis programs, including Special Olympics, programs for veterans, seniors and most recently taught a Quick Start program for the kids of veterans at the Salem Boy’s and Girl’s club.

 In December 1996, Brett organized a professional exhibition, clinic and fund-raiser for Character Counts with then touring professional Linda Wild.
-His innovative club programs include a Golf and Tennis Biathalon and the popular Texas Shootout team tournament, which drew 150 players from all over the state of Oregon.
+His innovative club programs include a Golf and Tennis Biathlon and the popular Texas Shootout team tournament, which drew 150 players from all over the state of Oregon.

 In November 1996, Brett became the first person to bring major college tennis to the Salem area by administering the Capital Intercollegiate Classic with the Universities of Oregon, Washington, Portland, and Minnesota.